Alex-the-Goat/SuperRareV1-Subgraph/README.md

 1. Please setup a new subgraph before attempting to deploy - https://thegraph.com/hosted-service/dashboard

-2. Skip to the last instruction called Deploy in the setup steps - run these at the 'To Deploy' step below on the first time deploying.
+2. Skip to the last instruction called Deploy in the setup step.

 3. Auth yourself to deploy Subgraph - ``graph auth --product hosted-service <ACCESS_TOKEN>``